 Racket can do things that other languages can’t.
 We’ll start learning about those shortly (impatient skeptics can read about its hygienic macro system).

-Racket has great ethics.
-It’s an open-source project (LGPL), so it’s free to download, use, and deploy.
-It’s directed by a team of computer-science researchers who have been improving it for nearly 20 years, so like them, it’s mature and stable.
+Racket is an open-source project (Apache/MIT), so it’s free to download, use, and deploy.
+It’s directed by a team of computer-science researchers who have been improving it for over 20 years, so it’s mature and stable.

 Sure, it has a few gaps and warts.
 And we’ll cover those too.
 But if you can find a better tool for making programming languages—use that.